Data Protection Information

-The information we collect might also include details of any disability, health condition or impairment, or other sensitive information about your personal circumstances such as your support needs or whether you have been in care, are caring for someone or are estranged from your parents or family.
+The information we collect might also include bank account details, tenancy agreement, or other information about your personal circumstances such as your financial status or disclosures of your mental health.
 Some of this information may fall within the ‘special categories’ as defined by the GDPR.
-This information may be provided direct by you when you use our services or may be given to us from third parties as referred to above.
+This information may be provided direct by you when you use our services.

 We will use your personal information:

 - to provide you with any services/support you have requested;